dibyendumajumdar/paxos/multi/Multi-Paxos.md

 This is my attempt to describe the multi paxos algorithm in a programmer friendly way.

+The multi-paxos algorithm is an extension of the basic-paxos algorithm described in [here](https://github.com/dibyendumajumdar/paxos/blob/main/basic/Basic-Paxos.md).

+The key enhancements are as follows:

+* Each process maintains multiple decrees in its ledger, and the highest consecutive committed decree number is tracked as `commitNum`.
+* During the protocol, each process passes its `commitNum` with the message - this allows the receiving process to inform the sender of any decrees committed greater than the sender's `commitNum`.
+* When a new ballot is initiated, it obtains agreement on all pending decrees, not just one of them.
+Pending decrees are those that are not yet committed but have been voted in some ballot.

+In this version of multi-paxos there is no explicit leader election.
+Rather we assume that clients decide who to contact - and are sticky to a preferred process for a period of time, and the process that is contacted, tries to become leader if it is not already the leader.

+The overall algorithm follows closely the description of multi-paxos in the PTP paper, but has the later enhancement that in phase 2, an acceptor can respond even if it has never participated in the ballot before.
+This requires the acceptor to catch-up on commits it doesn't know about, and we introduce a new message type `PendingVote` to support this requirement.

 ## Terms

 * `Process (p)` - a Paxos participant (priest in PTP paper).